Table of Contents

 Three things, in this order.

 Operators who treat these updates as a documentation exercise will get cited.
-Operators whose clinical leadership and EOC tour walk surveyors through the new framework as it actually runs in the building will pass clean.
+Operators whose clinical leadership and EOC tour can walk surveyors through the new framework as it actually runs in the building will pass clean.

 Frequently asked questions